 The best rides for toddlers at Walt Disney World?
 One of the many matters for parents to consider when planning a Disney Vacation.
 Here we answer this common question.

 To which I earn a small commission, at zero cost to you!

-To be clear, a toddler is any children between the ages of 2 and 3.
+To be clear, a toddler is any child between the ages of 2 and 3.
 A preschooler is also an accurate name for this particular age group.
-The average 3-year-old isn’t quite tall enough, even for the shortest of height restrictions.
+The average toddler isn’t quite tall enough, even for the shortest of height restrictions.